realitytracing/Reality-Tracing-WIP/constraint-aware-policy-making-and-engineering-strategies/clamp-realism-and-structural-legitimacy.md

 - Measurable outcomes
 - De-escalation pathways

-Infinite punishment functions as an infinite clamp.
-Infinite clamps destabilize.

-Justice must restore system viability.
+Renormalization is structural repair, not absolution.

 ---

-## 10. Transparency and Salient Disclosure
+## 11. Transparency and Salient Disclosure

 Transparency is not total data exposure.